 Our General Surgery Residency Program graduates five (5) categorical surgical residents.
 The program offers a wide variety of clinical scenarios including academic supraterciary and community hospitals in order to provide different clinical settings to medical students and surgical residents.

 In addition to the education of medical students and surgical residents we have set mentorship programs for outstanding students from high school to university.
-Our surgical shadowing program is under revision.

 We are excited to share our Department with you and hope to meet you in person someday.